sith-lab/amulet/README.md

 * Hardware Requirements

-    So far, AMuLeT supports only the x86 ISA, as both the host and the simulation base.
+    * AMuLeT supports the x86 ISA, for both the host and the simulation base.
+    * 100-core server with 128GB RAM can run our full campaigns with 100 parallel runs (~50 cores can also run a smaller campaigns with 50 parallel runs, that should detect all our violations)

 * Software Requirements
     * Docker